 Kareem Abdul-Jabbar Goes One-On-One With Cancer

-Kareem Abdul-Jabbar, one of basketball’s all-time greatest players, announced that he has cancer.
-In an effort to help people understand his disease, the sports legend made the public disclosure nearly a year after being diagnosed with chronic myeloid leukemia.
+Kareem Abdul-Jabbar, one of basketball’s all-time greatest players and one of the most loved, shook the sports world years ago when he announced that he has cancer.
+In an effort to help people understand his disease, the sports legend made the public disclosure nearly a year after being diagnosed with Philadelphia chromosome-positive chronic myeloid leukemia (Ph+ CML).

-“Having lost one of my closest friends to a different, highly aggressive form of leukemia, I knew how serious my diagnosis was,” said Abdul-Jabbar, 62.
+“Having lost one of my closest friends to a different, highly aggressive form of leukemia, I knew how serious my diagnosis was,” said Abdul-Jabbar, now age 70.
 “My own life expectancy became a question mark.”

 Abdul-Jabbar, the NBA’s all-time leading scorer, won five championships with the Los Angeles Lakers before retiring in 1989.
 He was diagnosed with CML in December 2008 and is being treated with a medicine that targets the abnormal protein that causes his leukemia.
 With treatment, Abdul-Jabbar, who currently is a coach with the Lakers, is expected to live a full, active life.